17Keith/simple_shell/README.md

-# simple_shell
+# Simple_Shell
-# Project to be done in teams of 2 people
+# Project to be done in teams of 2 people.
-# Our team: Keith Obando, Benedict Mwiti Mwirigi
+# Our team: Keith Obando and Benedict Mwiti Mwirigi.